 Horne was voted the NAIA Palmetto State Conference Coach of the Year in 1989-90; the NAIA Area 7 Coach of the Year in 1980; and most recently, the PBAC Coach of the Year in 1993-94.

-Coach Horne is married to Dr. Bettie Horne, Vice President and Dean of Academic Affairs at Abraham Baldwin Agricultural College in Tifton, Ga.
-The Hornes have twin daughters who reside in San Francisco.
-He is a veteran of the U.S. Navy, a member of the VFW and a member of the First Baptist Church, Greenwood.
+Coach Horne and his wife Dr. Bettie Horne have twin daughters who reside in San Francisco.
+He was a veteran of the U.S. Navy, a member of the VFW and a member of the First Baptist Church, Greenwood.

 Born April 26, 1936, in Kentucky, Horne earned an associate of arts degree from Bethel (Ky.)
 College in 1963, a bachelor's degree in physical education from Campbellsville (Ky.)
 College in 1966 and a master's in physical education from Western Kentucky University in 1968.
-He has also done post-graduate work in counseling at the University of South Carolina.
+He did post-graduate work in counseling at the University of South Carolina.

 In 1968, Horne was hired by Lander to establish a varsity program.
 In 1971, he was also appointed Lander's first athletics director.
-Under his leadership, the Lander intercollegiate athletics program has grown to eight men's and women's athletic teams, including several which have risen to national and regional prominence in the NAIA and NCAA Division II.
+Under his leadership, the Lander intercollegiate athletics program grew to eight men's and women's athletic teams, including several which rose to national and regional prominence in the NAIA and NCAA Division II.
 Lander added three sports -- baseball, women's volleyball and women's soccer -- during the 1998 calendar year.